BojanaArsovska/TDTA/README.md

 Remember to replace `/path-to-pmd-bin-directory` with the actual path to your PMD bin directory.

- This tool only analyses the commits done on a branch that is locally cloned with the repository.
+WARNING: This tool only analyses the commits done on a branch that is locally cloned with the repository.
 If you'd like to analyse multiple branches, you must clone them locally.

-WARNING: This tool only analyses the commits done on a branch that is locally cloned with the repository.
-If you'd like to analyse multiple branches, you must clone them locally.```